raymcdermott/repl-node/README.md

 ```

 ## Hosting
+A GitHub action builds and publishes a Docker image on GitHub packages.

-The server is intended to be hosted on an OS built using LinuxKit.
+The server running the image should be hosted on an OS built using LinuxKit.

-The container is used to create an image via a GitHub action.

-The image will be published on GitHub packages.

 ## Why LinuxKit?
 When providing a public REPL there is a possibility of access and disruption to the underlying operating system.
 With LinuxKit, Alpine Linux is used as the base operating system and can be defined to contain only the minimal features needed to run Clojure (no shells / logins / etc.).
 It is further secured by running over a read-only file system.